 Start thinking yourself as a brand and the kind of personality you would like your “personal brand” to be associated with.

-Choose the right kind of positive minded people around you.
-It will have a positive impact on your habits and behavior but more importantly, on your personality and ultimately on your personal brand online.
+Choose the right kind of positive-minded people around you.
+It will have a positive impact on your habits and behavior.
+More importantly, on your personality and ultimately on your brand online.

-You can associate with other brands or freelancers to gain exposure and experience.
+You can associate with other bloggers to gain exposure and experience.

 As an example, if you are a WordPress developer, participate in meetups of WordPress developers in your locality.
 It will enhance your development skills but more so open up opportunities for association with others.

-At MeetUp.com there 590 meetups happening right at this moment only for WordPress.
+At MeetUp.com, there hundreds of meetups happening right at this moment only for WordPress.